alexanderrachmann/chuck01/README.md

 1. Load files from repository
 2. Start Virtual Machine with Alt+. (or menu ChucK -> Start Virtual Machine)
 3. Add Shreds of Scale.ck, Timegrid.ck, and Settings.ck
 4. Start and stop Shreds of all other files, as you like.
-Have fun listening-
+Have fun listening.

 # Credits
 All praise is due https://chuck.cs.princeton.edu/